philipboeken/PTTests/README.md

 # Polya Tree independence tests (PTTests)

-This R package accompanies the paper 'A Bayesian Nonparametric Conditional Two-sample Test with an Application to Local Causal Discovery'.
+This R package accompanies the paper

+'A Bayesian Nonparametric Conditional Two-sample Test with an Application to Local Causal Discovery' (Boeken and Mooij, 2020)

+and the master thesis

+'Conditional Independence Testing in Causal Discovery' (Boeken, 2020).

 ## Installation